circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 ### Example of Using an Executor Declared in `config.yml` with Matrix Jobs.
 {:.no_toc}

-The following example declares a Docker executor with a node image.
+The following example declares a Docker executor with a node image, `node-docker`.
 The tag portion of the image string is parameterized with a `version` parameter.
 A `version` parameter is also included in the `test` job so that it can be passed through the job into the executor when the job is called from a workflow.

 When calling the `test` job in the `matrix-tests` workflow, [matrix jobs](https://circleci.com/docs/2.0/configuration-reference/#matrix-requires-version-21) are used to run the job multiple times, concurrently, each with a different set of parameters.
-The node application is tested against many versions of Node.js
+The node application is tested against many versions of Node.js:

 ```yaml
 version: 2.1

 executors:
   node-docker: # declares a reusable executor
     parameters: